Donders-Institute/bidscoin/docs/options.rst

 - ``meta``: The file extensions of the associated / equally named (meta)data sourcefiles that are copied over as BIDS (sidecar) files, such as ``['.json', '.tsv', '.tsv.gz', '.bval', '.bvec']``.
 You can use this to enrich json sidecar files or add data that is not supported by this plugin.
 For instance, in this way you can still convert a NIfTI dataset that was previously created with dcm2niix to BIDS.
 NB: Data entered in the meta table of the bidseditor GUI always has priority over data in source json files, which itself has priority over dcm2niix-generated json data.

 .. note::
    Typically, nibabel2bids does not produce any json sidecar files, so as a user you need to provide for that yourself.
-You can look up the fields required by the BIDS specification and enter that information in the meta data tables of the bidseditor or put it in json files next to your source data.
+You can look up the fields required by the BIDS specification and enter that information in the metadata tables of the bidseditor or put it in json files next to your source data.